In order to keep this site going (at no cost to you!) this guide may contain affiliate links.

 They offer around 10 different “stations” of music, from acoustic, to upbeat, to sounds from a coffee house.
 The productivity tracker allows you to view your productivity levels for the past week, along with matching your energy level to the right kind of music.

-It’s a favorite here at Careful Cents, and Carrie has written about using as part of her daily routine.
+It’s a favorite here at Careful Cents, and I’ve written about using as part of my daily routine.

 It’s something all of the Careful Cents team members use too (Carrie requires it!) and I use it everyday to manage freelance gigs, assignments, deadlines, ideas, and even notes on certain projects.